sociocracyforall/Creative-Commons-library/README.rst

 Governance and communication
 ----------------------------

 The Creative Commons Circle is a helping circle that SoFA created to facilitate this project.
 The current members of this helping circle are CJ O'Reilly and John L. Clark.
-We welcome you to use the GitHub tools here (such as `issues <https://github.com/sociocracyforall/Creative-Commons-library/issues>`_ and `pull requests <https://github.com/sociocracyforall/Creative-Commons-library/pulls>`_) to communicate with us and the community about your vision for the future of this library.
+We invite you to join us in discussing this project on `the Sociocracy For All discussion forum (in the Creative Commons Library category) <https://forums.sociocracyforall.org/c/sociocracy-discussion/sofa-creative-commons-library/37>`_.
+We also welcome you to use the GitHub tools here (such as `issues <https://github.com/sociocracyforall/Creative-Commons-library/issues>`_ and `pull requests <https://github.com/sociocracyforall/Creative-Commons-library/pulls>`_) to communicate with us and the community about your vision for the future of this library.

 The books and other materials
 -----------------------------